nfmcclure/tensorflow_cookbook/readme.md

 ## [Ch 8: Convolutional Neural Networks](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/08_Convolutional_Neural_Networks)

+Convolutional Neural Networks (CNNs) are ways of getting neural networks to deal with image data.
+CNN derive their name from the use of a convolutional layer that applies a fixed size filter across a larger image, recognizing a pattern in any part of the image.
+There are many other tools that they use (max-pooling, dropout, etc...) that we show how to implement with Tensorflow.
+We also show how to retrain an existing architecture and take CNNs further with Stylenet and Deep Dream.

  1. [Introduction](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/08_Convolutional_Neural_Networks/01_Intro_to_CNN)
   * We introduce convolutional neural networks (CNN), and how we can use them in Tensorflow.
  2. [Implementing a Simple CNN.](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/08_Convolutional_Neural_Networks/02_Intro_to_CNN_MNIST)